auth0/auth0-deploy-cli/docs/configuring-the-deploy-cli.md

 String.
 Short-lived access token for Management API from designated Auth0 application.
 Can be used in replacement to client ID and client secret combination.

-### `AUTH0_CLIENT_SIGNING_KEY`
+### `AUTH0_CLIENT_SIGNING_KEY_PATH`

 String.
-The private key used by the client when facilitating Private Key JWT authentication.
+The path to the private key used by the client when facilitating Private Key JWT authentication.
+Path relative to the working directory.
 Also note `AUTH0_CLIENT_SIGNING_ALGORITHM` for specifying signing algorithm.

 ### `AUTH0_CLIENT_SIGNING_ALGORITHM`

 String.
 Specifies the JWT signing algorithms used by the client when facilitating Private Key JWT authentication.
-Only used in combination with `AUTH0_CLIENT_SIGNING_KEY`.
+Only used in combination with `AUTH0_CLIENT_SIGNING_KEY_PATH`.
 Accepted values: `RS256`, `RS384`, `PS256`.

 ### `AUTH0_ALLOW_DELETE`